paul-wolf/python_coding/references.md

 ## References

-Mypy http://mypy-lang.org/ is the reference implementation for type hint checking (linting).
+Mypy http://mypy-lang.org/ is the reference implementation for type hint checking.
 Remember, type hints have no influence at all on runtime.

 Pytype: https://github.com/google/pytype